BLOGMAS 2022 ~ DAY 26 ~ WINTER WONDERLAND, LIGHTS & PARADES

 NOTE: You can substitute 2 tablespoons milk, 1/2 teaspoon mint extract, and several drops of green food coloring for the GREEN Creme-de-menthe.

-This time of year can be stressful and super busy (normally pre-pandemic) so to make things easier we have gone to making charcuterie boards on the “eve” nights of holidays.
-The word charcuterie sounds a bit intimidating, but it is just a fancy French word 😀 for good food spread out in my opinion.
+This time of year can be stressful and super busy so to make things easier we have gone to making charcuterie boards on the “eve” nights of holidays.
+The word charcuterie sounds a bit intimidating, but it doesn’t have to be.

-The revived comeback of the charcuterie board brings it front and center to our table and was been born out of the necessity of our busy lives and our love for farm to table as well as deli style meals that are also quick and easy.
+The revived comeback of the charcuterie board brings it front and center to our tables and has been born out of the necessity of our busy lives as well as our love for farm to table and deli style meals that are also quick and easy.

-Since the original meaning dealt with preserved meats, adding fermented, farm to table, home canned and prepared foods just falls into place along side.
+Since the original meaning dealt with preserved meats, adding fermented, farm to table, home canned and prepared foods just falls into place along side the meats.

 One of the best things about serving a charcuterie board at your own party is that there are NO RULES!
 It’s yours for the making – make it as simple or as sophisticated as YOU like.
 One of the greatest aspects of a charcuterie board is that you can mix it all up to fit EVERYONE’S taste.